POEM: Success Can Be Trying

 The rode integral

-Too
+Too success

-Finding that can be trying
+Finding that success can be trying

 The people who fail the most are usually also those who are also the most successful.
 Exceedingly few people succeed on their first try.
 First comes trying.
 Then, comes practicing, or trying something different.
 As my daughter was growing up, I remember us watching Olympic figure skating, and she asked, “How do they do that?!”
 I answered, “Lots of practice.”
 I repeated, practiced, this response with her over the years.
-When she was about ten years old, she talked about wanting to the guitar.
+When she was about ten years old, she talked about wanting to play the guitar.
 Her Grandma got her a junior-sized guitar for her birthday.
-She picked it up and held it in a similar fashion as she had seen the folks she had admired it.
-She immediately exclaimed, “It doesn't !?”
-The guitar didn't .
+She picked it up and held it in a similar fashion as she had seen the folks she had admired play it.
+She immediately exclaimed, “It doesn’t work!?”
+The guitar didn’t play.
 She had thought that somehow just holding the guitar would somehow draw music out of her.
-I don't think she even tried after that.
+I don’t think she even tried after that.
 Not to worry, my daughter has tried many other things since then, and persistence is one of her strongest traits.

-In trying, there is great in knowing the difference between when to hunker down and keep practicing the same thing and when to move onto something different.
-Some of this depends on balancing our desires to be a virtuoso at something and our desires to many different things, being a proverbial jack-of-all-trades.
+In trying, there is great wisdom in knowing the difference between when to hunker down and keep practicing the same thing and when to move onto something different.
+Some of this depends on balancing our desires to be a virtuoso at something and our desires to experience many different things, being a proverbial jack-of-all-trades.
 Being a virtuoso opens up new possibilities by being able to perform at a level that few, if any, can match.
-Taking a more arts approach, you can learn at little bit of everything, though perhaps not be an expert in any particular field.
-This may strike some as indecisive, unfocused, or even , but it takes advantage of a foundational principle of : we learn much more at the beginning of the curve than later in the curve.
-For many things in , there are , less output per unit of effort, by doing/practicing the same thing over and over.
+Taking a more liberal arts approach, you can learn at little bit of everything, though perhaps not be an expert in any particular field.
+This may strike some as indecisive, unfocused, or even lazy, but it takes advantage of a foundational principle of learning: we learn much more at the beginning of the learning curve than later in the learning curve.
+For many things in life, there are diminishing returns, less output per unit of effort, by doing/practicing the same thing over and over.
 By moving to areas with less mastery, we can harness the “first fruits” effect.
 By harvesting the low hanging fruits in many different fields, we can learn accelerate the total amount we learn.
-Plus, cross-fertilization of ideas and experiences is at the core of : combining two or more things in a way to produce something new.
+Plus, cross-fertilization of ideas and experiences is at the core of creativity: combining two or more things in a way to produce something new.
 Higher level learning is about making robust connections in the brain.
 Virtuosos achieve deep grooves in their brain and mastery of a particular skill at about 10,000 hours of practice.
 Of course, devoting 10,000 hours to a greater variety of activities may not produce similarly deep grooves in specific areas of the brain, but perhaps more robust, complex connections.
 Perhaps the connection between these two different approaches is persisting in a level of challenge that develops and strengthens brain connections.
 The virtuoso is challenged by a necessarily greater singularity of focus.
 The jack-of-all-trades is challenged by the awkwardness of regularly venturing into new fields and having to make sense of much new information.
-Both require , which I consider the mother of all virtues.
+Both require patience, which I consider the mother of all virtues.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.